Welcome to David Wright's home page

-I work in the computer and telecoms industry, and have been "on the net" for about 25 years.
+I work in the computer and telecoms industry, and have been "on the net" for over 30 years.

 I have developed my own real time operating system, (in wide use a few years ago), a programming language, helped to design telephone exchanges, and for several years ran a large department.
 I used to run ITT's 'Microprocessor Technology Centre' in Harlow; later in the STC/ICL years we became the Networked Services department.

 In Nortel Networks I was responsible for Directory Products (making large databases fast), and then became a senior consultant working on Network Management and Calling Card systems with customers such as Mercury and Energis.